Larry-Holmes/Larry-Holmes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on entering the data science career via Codeup
+- 🔭 I’m currently working on entering the data science career via Codeup with a graduation date of November 18th, 2022.
-- 🌱 I’m currently learning Git navigation, SQL, and Python
+- 🌱 I have learned Git navigation, SQL, Python, Data Visualization and mulitple methodologies such as NLP and Anomaly Detection
 - 👯 I’m looking to collaborate on all manners of projects to help build my knowledge and my portfolio :grin:
-- 🤔 I’m looking for help with networking and building my confidence in the field
+- 🤔 I’m looking to build my network of likeminded Data Scientists and grow my knowledge in the field of machine learning engineering if possible.
 - 💬 Ask me about my background.
 I served 12 years within the military doing data analysis within the realm of what the Air Force taught, but now I am branching out into the more technical side of it all in hopes of learning from everyone I come into contact with.
 - 📫 How to reach me: Professional Email - larry.b.holmes.2@gmail.com          Personal Email - lholmes.holmes@gmail.com
 - 😄 Pronouns: He/Him/His